The Seamaster, a promising start

 The Aqua Terra collection launched in 2002 was named after the Maison’s ocean exploration heritage associated to an urban lifestyle.
 These dependable references both at sea (Aqua) and on earth (Terra) are powered by the Omega Co-Axial Master Chronometer Calibre 8800.
 METAS-certified as a Master Chronometer, this calibre guarantees precision and magnetic resistance for the Aqua Terra watches, including these two steel variations in 38 mm and 41 mm.

 These watches are water-resistant up to 150 metres and display a light blue gradient dial inspired by the glistening surface of the sea.
-However, the 41-mm model differs by what may seem like a detail but actually does a lot more than that.
+However, the 41-mm model differs by what may seem like a detail but is actually significant.
 The dial displays an engraved “teak” pattern which emulates wooden decks from luxury sailboats.
 The Seamaster Aqua Terra 150M 41 mm is also available in a skyblue rubber strap variation.
 The braided pattern is reminiscent of a ship’s rigging.
 Last reference to the sea: the indices take inspiration from the shape of a ship’s hull and display light blue, luminescent coating.

 Aqua Terra Worldtimer